Cost of Living in Tokyo – 2024 Guide

 Consumption Tax

-While all the above taxes and insurances depend on income, as the name suggests, the consumption tax is based on consumption.
+While all the above taxes and insurance depend on income, the consumption tax, as the name suggests, is based on consumption.
 However, as we discuss the cost of living, we should also include consumption tax.

 Every purchase of goods and services in Japan attracts a 10% consumption tax, which you must pay while purchasing anything in Japan.